Conformal Prediction for Dose-Response Models with Continuous Treatments: Statements and Declarations

 This research was funded by the FWO Junior Research project HEROI2C which investigates hybrid machine learning for improved infection management in critically ill patients (Ref.~G085920N).
 Jarne Verhaeghe is funded by the Research Foundation Flanders (FWO, Ref.~1S59522N).
+Jef Jonkers is funded by the Research Foundation Flanders (FWO, Ref.
+1S11525N).
 Part of this research was supported through the Flemish Government (AI Research Program).